Chartering a Yacht the Costa Brava

 Costa Brava’s climate is typically Mediterranean.
 Statistics show that virtually every day is sunny and bright, although as we well know, the weather is unpredictable and can be subject to change at any time.
 The region however has influences of wet winds from the south and cold winds from the north, particularly the Tramontana.
 These winds can reach speeds of up to 120 km an hour.

-The average temperature is 16°C and though the region is generally bright and sunny, there is ample rainfall, around 600 - 700 mm which falls mainly during winter.
+The average temperature is 16°C and although the region is generally bright and sunny, there is ample rainfall, around 600 - 700 mm which falls mainly during winter.

 Incredibly straightforward in its preparation and extremely true to its flavours, Catalan cuisine is one of the hidden gems of the Mediterranean.
 From the simplicity of the “ Pa amb Tomaquet” (bread slathered with fresh tomato and olive oil), which can be accompanied by local cold cuts as “jamon” and “fuet”, to the Catalan dish par excellence “Botifarra amb Mongetes” (specialty of Catalan sausage with beans), the average person does not know much about this cuisine often not getting past the popular Paella.